mahisnghrwt/cumin/README.md

 ## Bugs
 - [x] Remove dragData, *child cannot update the prop even if it is a ref*

+## Performance Drops
+- [ ] Drag event handler in InteractiveLayer in Canvas.

 ### Sidebar in Roadmap
 - Default
 	- Create Epic